top of page

 Both Business went on to progress to the production of spooled thread, both business went global and were successful & started increasing production of global scales and areas.

-In 1896, the Coats and Clark firms merge to form J&P Coats Ltd, with a market value of around £22 million, over 50,000 employees worldwide, and approximately 25,000 shareholders.
+In 1896 the Coats and Clark firms merged to form J&P Coats Ltd, with a market value of around £22 million, over 50,000 employees worldwide, and approximately 25,000 shareholders.

 Thomas Coats memorial church

-The Coats homes & Ferguslie mill still remains some of the most well known buildings in Paisley & there is status of Thomas Coats in the town centre of Paisley , the well known Coats memorial was also built in memory and tribute to Thomas Coats & his family.
+The Coats homes & Ferguslie mill remain some of the most well-known buildings in Paisley & there is a statue of Thomas Coats in the town centre of Paisley , the well known Coats memorial was also built in memory and tribute to Thomas Coats & his family.

 Paisley cultural & historical events

-The Paisley radicals refers to an era of the 1820s during the weaving mills & production times of Paisley.
+The Paisley radicals refer to an era of the 1820s during the weaving mills & production times of Paisley.

-Radicals were a group of political protesters of working people who protested they were being unfairly paid and living and working conditions for Scottish weavers, spinners, colliers and manual labourers.
+Radicals were a group of political protesters of working people who protested that they were being unfairly paid and that living and working conditions for Scottish weavers, spinners, colliers, and manual labourers.

 There was talk of cooperation between the Scottish and English border across multiple Scottish and English cities all mutually agreeing the moral force and protesting wasn't working and radicals decided to make a more powerful statement by physical force.

-The government was applying similar strategies to send spying to radical groups for information and plans.
-There is a many known names of men during this time who would betray the other side for money , silver or goods.
+The government was applying similar strategies to spy on radical groups for information and plans.
+There a many known names of men during this time who would betray the other side for money, silver, or goods.

 The radicals postered recruitment protesters for like minded civilians to join in an armed protest to regain their rights this started in Glasgow , Paisley & Ayrshire.
 60,000 people went on strike and 11 mill's between Paisley & Renfrewshire were closed.
 With concern by the authorities military enforcements were on standby.

-The radical group was heading towards Falkirk in hopes of possession of cannons ran into a group of government soldiers at Bonnymuir and lead to the battle between them in which the radicals lost and taken to be prisoners.
+The radical group was heading towards Falkirk in hopes of possession of cannons ran into a group of government soldiers at Bonnymuir and leading to a battle between them in which the radicals lost and were taken prisoner.

-A well respected group of weavers stood up in march from Strathaven carrying flags entitled " Scotland free or Scotland a desart" in efforts to join a French army to attack Glasgow non of which was real.
+A well-respected group of weavers stood up in March from Strathaven carrying flags entitled " Scotland free or Scotland a desart" in efforts to join a French army to attack Glasgow, none of which was real.

-This is only an insight to small moments in paisleys rich history , paisley is full of culture and a historically packed town , Kiltsforhire has been established since 1909 and our experts have 4 generations worth of knowledge and industry experience.
+This is only an insight into small moments in Paisley's rich history.
+Paisley is full of culture and a historically packed town.
+Kilts for hire Glasgow has been established since 1909, and our experts have 4 generations worth of knowledge and industry experience.

-Kiltsforhire aims to be round for many years to come to witness and be apart of paisleys community and history throughout the years like we have since 1909.
+Kilts for Hire Glasgow aims to be around for many years to come to witness and be a part of Paisley's community and history throughout the years, like we have since 1909.

 bottom of page